2025 Jacqueline Kennedy Onassis Medal Celebration

 Annabelle Selldorf

-Beyond New York, Selldorf has worked with prestigious cultural institutions including the National Gallery London, Museum of Contemporary Art San Diego, Art Gallery of Ontario, Hirshhorn Museum and Sculpture Garden, and Dumbarton Oaks Research Library & Collection.
-Recent commissions include the renovations of the Wallace Collection in London and the Musée Yves Saint Laurent in Paris, the Clark Art Institute’s new Aso O. Tavitian Wing, and a new winery for Château Haut-Brion in Bordeaux.
+The firm has particular expertise in the complex requirements of cultural projects, having completed numerous museums, galleries, exhibition spaces, study centers and artists’ studios.
+Cultural clients include The Frick Collection, National Gallery London, Museum of Contemporary Art San Diego, Art Gallery of Ontario, Hirshhorn Museum and Sculpture Garden, Dumbarton Oaks Research Library & Collection, and Neue Galerie New York.
+Recent commissions also include the renovations of the Wallace Collection in London and the Musée Yves Saint Laurent in Paris, the Clark Art Institute’s new Aso O. Tavitian Wing, and a new winery for Château Haut Brion in Bordeaux.

 Born and raised in Cologne, Germany, Selldorf received a Bachelor of Architecture from Pratt Institute and a Master of Architecture from Syracuse University.
 She is a Fellow of the American Institute of Architects and serves on the Board the Chinati Foundation, the Architectural League of New York, the World Monuments Fund, and the Center for Curatorial Studies at Bard College.
-In 2016, Selldorf received the AIA New York Medal of Honor.
-In 2025, she was included in the TIME100 and received an Honorary Doctor of Fine Arts from Pratt Institute.
+In 2016, Selldorf received the AIA New York Medal of Honor in 2016.
+In 2025 Selldorf was named one of TIME 100 most influential people and received an Honorary Doctor of Fine Arts from Pratt Institute.

 The Medal Celebration